Skip to main content

 • These beams will be used as connection points later on when we add accessories to our rover.

 12. Now that we've got the main frame assembled, and the front beams in place, let's turn the rover around and upside down to work on the back side.
-Place pins into the first and fifth holes of the two beams.
+Place black pins into the first and fifth holes of the two blue beams.

 • Now that we've got the main frame assembled, and the front beams in place, let's turn the rover around and upside down to work on the back side.

-13. Press one of the beams into place on the inside of the frame as shown.
+13. Press one of the blue beams into place on the inside of the frame as shown.
 Make sure to lay the servo wire flat against the body of the servo and into the groove for the wire before attaching the blue beam.

 • Make sure to lay the servo wire flat against the body of the servo and into the groove for the wire before attaching the blue beam.